BenjaminMummery/pre-commit-hooks/README.md

 The hook looks for copyright information in the following hierarchy:

 1. Command-line arguments.
-   Either specifying the name and year directly, or providing a configuration file that specifies them.
+   Either specifying the name and format directly, or providing a configuration file that specifies them.
-2. A `.add-copyright-hook-config.yaml` in the root directory of the repo.
+2. A `pyproject.toml` in the root directory of the repo.
 3. The current year and git user.name

 #### 2.1.2 Command line arguments